What are they made from?

 Organic Geranium (Pelargonium graveolens) oil is native to South Africa, now widely cultivated in many countries.
 Geranium has been a part of traditional African medicine for many years and became popular in Europe in the 1800s when the French discovered Geraniums potential in perfumery.
 Geranium oil has an anti-inflammatory, cooling, calming and astringent quality.

 Organic Lavender (Lavandula officinalis) oil is probably the most well-known medicinal herb.
 Originally from France and the western Mediterranean, lavender is now cultivated worldwide.
+It was an established plant by the 12th century as St. Hildegarde awarded it a whole chapter in her medical journal.
 The Romans were responsible for the spread of Lavender throughout Europe and used it in the famous Roman bath houses.
 Lavender is an antiseptic, anti-bacterial, and anti-fungal agent and is the premier plant for healing burns, wounds, sores and stings.

 Organic Sandalwood (Santalum album) oil has been valued and treasured for thousands of years for its sacred and medicinal anti-microbial properties and has been associated with meditation, sacred spaces and the peaceful temple environment.